tencent cloud

 Modifying Topic Configurations

-After the Topic is created, you can modify the Topic configuration based on your business needs, such as adjusting the number of partitions and message retention policy, to optimize throughput performance and enhance data reliability.
+After creating a topic, you can modify its configuration based on your business requirements, for example, adjusting such key parameters as the number of partitions and message retention policy, to optimize message throughput performance and enhance data reliability.

 Constraints and Limitations